 Usually, when your health is at risk, you are told to stop eating fries.

 These are fries that are actually good for you.
-It’s that purple pigment known as anthocyanin that has been known to fight heart disease and serve as an anti-ager, and cancer fighter.
-So enjoy these with your next bacon cheeseburger.
-(Just kidding, maybe).
+It’s that purple pigment known as anthocyanin that has been known to fight heart disease, is anti-aging and a cancer fighter.

 I peeled off the skins with a potato peeler, making sure I didn’t scoop away any good potato part.
 Once peeled, you can julienne or slice the potatoes in many different ways, taking care to practice safe knife techniques.
 Use a sharp chef’s knife on a stable end grained wooden cutting board like a Florence Adams Boos Block, and since the sweet potatoes are round and tend to roll, make sure you first cut one side so that the sweet potato can sit on a flat surface and not roll.
 I flavored sea salt with lime zest and flavored the olive oil with a squeeze of lime.
 I roasted until near crisp (watch your oven, because sweet potatoes can go from crisp to burned very quickly).